 Pharmacists who are interested in the management of patients on anticoagulation therapy and/or who are interested in starting pharmacy services for patients on anticoagulation therapy

 At the conclusion of the activity, pharmacists will be able to:

 - Describe the pharmacological agents and therapeutic strategies available for use in patients who experience major bleeding

 - Discuss the risks and limitations of current agents available for reversal

-- Develop treatment plans to manage severe bleeding in a patient on anticoagulation therapy
+- Construct treatment plans to manage severe bleeding in a patient on anticoagulation therapy